mebjas/ml-experiments/README.md

     - [ ] Removing stopwords
  - [ ] Principal Component Analysis
  - [ ] GridSearchCV to find best parameters for classifier.
+ - [ ] Classifier features based on POS tagging of the issue title text.